Divi Review 2026 – Is it The Best WordPress Theme? My Experience & Viewpoints

 Divi follows a traditional structure that looks like this:

-To understand the Divi layout system, first have a look at a normal drag-and-drop builder system, and then check the Divi layout system.
+To understand the Divi layout system, first look at a typical drag-and-drop builder, then check the Divi layout system.

 This is how a drag-and-drop builder works: